rm-hull/luma.oled/README.md

 # SSD1306 / SH1106 OLED Driver

-Interfacing OLED matrix displays with the SSD1306 (or SH1106) driver in Python using I2C on the Raspberry Pi.
+Interfacing OLED matrix displays with the SSD1306 (or SH1106) driver in Python 2 or 3 using I2C on the Raspberry Pi.
 The particular kit I bought can be acquired for a few pounds from eBay: http://www.ebay.co.uk/itm/191279261331.
 Further technical details for the SSD1306 OLED display can be found in the